Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Conclusion

 \section{Conclusion}

 In this work, we presented AG-LDM, a streamlined latent diffusion framework for brain MRI progression modeling that prioritizes anatomical consistency through explicit segmentation guidance.
-By simplifying the conditioning mechanism and integrating a lightweight segmentation teacher, AG-LDM achieves state-of-the-art image quality and significantly reduces volumetric errors compared to complex multi-stage architectures.
-Our experiments demonstrate that AG-LDM effectively leverages clinical covariates to generate biologically plausible counterfactual trajectories, offering a reliable tool for visualizing individualized disease progression.
-While the current framework focuses on predicting specific follow-up scans, future work will extend AG-LDM to full longitudinal modeling, capturing complete temporal trajectories across multiple time points to provide a continuous and comprehensive view of neurodegenerative evolution.
+By simplifying the conditioning mechanism and integrating a lightweight segmentation teacher, AG-LDM achieves highly competitive image quality and significantly reduces volumetric errors compared to complex multi-stage architectures.
+Our experiments demonstrate that it effectively leverages clinical covariates to generate biologically plausible counterfactual trajectories, offering a reliable tool for visualizing individualized disease progression.
+A limitation of the current framework is reliance on a single frozen segmentation teacher (WarpSeg) during training.
+Although evaluation uses an independent tool (SynthSeg) on both the internal ADNI test set and zero-shot OASIS-3 cohort, with consistent results across cohorts, a systematic study of how the choice of segmentation teacher (e.g., WarpSeg vs.\ SynthSeg- or FastSurfer-distilled alternatives) influences the learned generator remains an important direction for future work.
+Furthermore, while the current framework focuses on predicting specific follow-up scans, future work will extend AG-LDM to full longitudinal modeling, capturing complete temporal trajectories across multiple time points to provide a continuous and comprehensive view of neurodegenerative evolution.